 What is this remarkable tool for moisture protection and eave and attic protection?
 Drip edge isn’t the most glamorous part of your roof, however, neglecting to install one could lead to roof failure or other problems.
 You probably have drip edge installed and don’t even know it.

 The drip edge covers the perimeter of your home over the top of the fascia board, It should be installed on the rakes and eaves.
 They shed water from the roof and get it into the gutters.
-The water carries away safely from your home.
+The water is carried safely away from your home.

 Is Drip Edge Necessary for my Roof?